 How can AI cameras improve work zone safety?

-AI cameras can detect barrier breaches, monitor compliance with PPE and fall protection, track worker proximity to equipment, and send real-time alerts for unsafe behaviors or conditions.
-They help safety teams respond faster and prevent incidents.
+AI cameras can detect barrier breaches, monitor compliance with PPE and fall protection, track worker proximity to equipment, and send real-time alerts for specific risks, like people entering restricted areas.
+They help safety teams respond faster and mitigate incidents.

 What are the best practices for integrating safety technology on construction sites?